 - Dolomites – hiking gear

 129. If you decide to bring food home, make sure it’s allowed by your home country.
-There is nothing worse than worrying about the customs agent take away your precious cheese from your visit to Pienza.
+There is nothing worse than worrying about the customs agent taking away your precious cheese from your visit to Pienza.

 130. Most stores close on Sundays and on holidays.
 Some stores have another giorno di riposo (rest day), with Monday being the most common.
 Hairdressers are usually closed on Mondays.